The Palace (2023)

 Rating: ★☆☆☆☆

 Polish cineaste Roman Polański spent most of his life in France after he fled the United States in 1978 to avoid prosecution.
 Since then his feature films have been regularly co-produced by European financiers.
-The Palace is a cinematic satire on both the old and nouveaux riches set on New Year’s Eve 1999 when the millennium bug was considered a tangible threat by the then worldwide decision-makers.
+The Palace is a cinematic satire on both the old and nouveaux riches.
+The movie is set in 1999 on New Year’s Eve when the millennium bug was considered a tangible threat by the then worldwide decision-makers.

 Film Reviewed by Giuseppe Sedia